 4. France – Holding Strong Despite Changes

-With roughly 2,435 tonnes, gold is a very viable tool of the Central Bank for controlling and managing monetary stability within the territory.
+With roughly 2,437 tonnes, gold is a very viable tool of the Central Bank (Banque de France) for controlling and managing monetary stability within the territory.

 5. Russia – Consistent Accumulator of Gold